LCahid/Extractor/README.md

 Extractor
 =========

-This is a extractor for the photos inside the doc
+This is a extractor for the photos inside the doc files.